youchangxin/noise-transition-matrix/README.md

 - seaborn

 ## Visualization
 The code of visualization stores in Utils directory
+After run out the experiment type  ``python ./utils/visual.py`` to terminal

 ## Dataset
 1. MNIST